Nutrition

 Dennis Hackethal’s avatar

 Correct me if I’m wrong, but potatoes seem to be a good source of fiber.
-Very filling.
+Very filling, also due to their high water content.

 Carbonated water and diet sodas also feel filling, and they don’t even have calories.
 Diet sodas can help people lose weight.
 I like to drink Diet Coke when I’m on a cut.
 The caffeine gives me energy.